Pithikos/bootchain/README.md

 ```
-project1 - running a few (really) simple tests in python
+project1 - Simple demonstration

            Run with: ./bootchain examples/project1/tests/gui/logged_in/*.py

-project2 - running tests in a docker container. you need to have Pithikos's
+project2 - Running tests in a docker container. you need to have Pithikos's
            docker-enter installed for this to work.

            Run with:

-project3 - very deeply nested bootstraps
+project3 - Deeply nested bootstraps

            Run with: ./bootchain examples/project3/a/b/c/d/e/test.py

-project4 - Demonstrates how to return a value
+project4 - Changing the RETURN_VALUE from an intermediate bootstrap

-           Run with: ./bootchain examples/project4/a/b/c/return_22.py
+           Run with: ./bootchain examples/project4/a/b/c/d/e/return_22.py
 ```